 At restaurants, a dining experience can be enjoyed one of two ways: On-premise or off-premise.
 An on-premise dining experience occurs within the four walls of your restaurant, while an off-premise dining experience happens wherever the guest is.
 Until the past year, off-premise dining often was largely regarded as an add-on, a strategy to supplement on-premise sales, to expand a restaurant's reach, and build rapport with a new digital customer base.

-Now, restaurants have learned that off-premise dining can be a huge revenue driver, and it has shifted a bonus dining experience to an essential part of any successful restaurant.
+Now, restaurants have learned that off-premise dining can be a huge revenue driver.
+In fact, off-premise dining for fast-casual restaurants increased from just over half of visits pre-pandemic to more than 80%.
+It has shifted a bonus dining experience to an essential part of any successful restaurant.

 For restaurants just beginning their journey into the wild world of off-premise dining and online ordering, the terminology can be confusing.
 So, for your convenience, we’ve defined some of the common words and phrases you’re bound to hear in conversations around off-premise dining.